 Call to Order – Welcome/Opening Remarks

 James Afarin, CCSDS Management Council (CMC) Chair, called the meeting to order at 0845h and welcomed everyone to the spring 2018 CMC meetings hosted by the Chinese National Space Agency (CNSA) in Beijing, China.
-J. Afarin then yielded the floor to Ms. Tang WeiWei, Deputy Director for International Relations.
-T. WeiWei welcomed everyone to the National Space Science Center (NSSC) (the organization hosting the meetings) and provided a welcoming address to the CCSDS Management Council.
-T. WeiWei noted that CNSA, in accordance with the United Nations Office for Outer Space Affairs (UNOOSA), is actively participating in many activities to increase the space development capacity of the UN Fifty Plus members, including CNSA.
+J. Afarin then yielded the floor to Ms. Qi Yu, Deputy Director for International Relations.
+Q. Yu welcomed everyone to the National Space Science Center, Chinese Academy of Sciences (CAS/NSSC) (the organization hosting the meetings) and provided a welcoming address to the CCSDS Management Council.
+Q. Yu noted that CNSA, in accordance with the United Nations Office for Outer Space Affairs (UNOOSA), is actively participating in many activities to increase the space development capacity of the UN Fifty Plus members, including CNSA.
 She noted that China has many space projects and activities and that all of these activities provide good opportunities for practicing standards.
 Further, she noted that CNSA has opened a space information corridor to aid developing countries in their capacity to develop projects in space, providing further avenues for standards development along this corridor, thus allowing China to share in the future of space exploration and the success of CCSDS.
-T. WeiWei then passed the floor back to James Afarin, who thanked her for the warm welcome, and added that the CCSDS and the cooperation of the many different space agencies throughout the globe are important to meeting the goals and challenges for the next generation of space exploration.
+Q.Yu then passed the floor back to James Afarin, who thanked her for the warm welcome, and added that the CCSDS and the cooperation of the many different space agencies throughout the globe are important to meeting the goals and challenges for the next generation of space exploration.
 J. Afarin added that he has noted that CNSA has noticeably increased its participation in the CCSDS organization over the past several years and expressed his gratitude for the increased commitment CNSA has provided to CCSDS, as well as their willingness to host the spring 2018 CCSDS Management Council (CMC) meetings.

 Roll Call of Delegates